 The amazing deals banks offer to dentists!

-- Higher exposure limits for investors with several properties.
+- Higher exposure limits for investors with several properties and want to continue growing their portfolio.

 - Flexible credit criteria for new graduates and new dental clinics.

-Speak to our mortgage brokers by calling 1300 889 743 or fill in our free assessment form to find out if you can qualify for a discount.
+Speak to our mortgage brokers by calling 1300 889 743 or fill in our free assessment form to find out if you qualify for special home loans for dentists.

 Which professions are preferred?

-If so, you’ll have a better chance of qualifying for dentist home loan discounts:
+You’ll have a better chance of qualifying for dentist home loan discounts if you’re one of the following professionals:

 - Dental specialist